 The ensemble of nine models was analyzed for ligand-receptor interactions.
 These predictions can serve as hypotheses to direct future mutational assays.
-Residue pairs between PP and hY4R with a distance of less than 8 Å were collected across all nine models.
+Residue pairs between PP and $hY_4R$ with a distance of less than 8 Å were collected across all nine models.
 The total counts are shown in Fig. 8.
-This map can

-The ratio was calculated using the global fitting function for EC50 shift determiserve as a foundation from which to identify the residues that line the binding pocket.
+This map can serve as a foundation from which to identify the residues that line the binding pocket.
 For example, five of nine models show that $hY_4R$ Ser5.28 and PP Thr are within 8 Å of each other, suggesting a possible interaction between these two residues.